HappySapeta/ArcadeVehicle/README.md

 # ArcadeVehicle

-An arcad-like vehicle simulator made with Unity.
+An arcade-like vehicle simulator made with Unity.

 This project was originally built with Unity 2018 and recently upgraded to support Unity 2022.